Explore the world of espionage and the work of Britain's Special Forces from the First World War onwards

 Secret War examines the clandestine world of espionage, covert operations and the work of Britain’s Special Forces, from the development of MI5 and MI6 before the First World War to Cold War intelligence-gathering and the threat of cyber-terrorism today.

-New for 2013: The work of the Special Operations Executive (SOE) –a secret agency formed by the British government to conduct undercover operations during the Second World War – is revealed through the experiences of SOE operatives whose stories shed light on the hidden world of spies.
+The work of the Special Operations Executive (SOE) –a secret agency formed by the British government to conduct undercover operations during the Second World War – is revealed through the experiences of SOE operatives whose stories shed light on the hidden world of spies.

 Secret War also explores how Britain’s Intelligence and Security Services operate today.
 New objects on display include a Union flag salvaged from the rubble of the Twin Towers of the World Trade Center shortly after 11 September 2001 when they were hit by two planes hijacked by Al-Qaeda terrorists, and a copy of a Metro newspaper carried by a passenger whilst travelling on one of the London Underground trains attacked by suicide bombers on 7 July 2005.